Top Singing Tips for High School Choir Success

 Diction and Articulation

 Clear diction is vital for effective singing.
 Practice singing scales or songs while exaggerating the consonants and vowels.
 This exercise helps improve clarity and ensures your audience understands the lyrics.
+This also helps in auditions.

 Dynamics